The Basic Economic Problem: Scarcity, Choice, and Opportunity Cost

 -

 Market Economies: In a market economy, the allocation of resources is largely determined by market forces – supply and demand.
 Prices act as signals, guiding producers to supply what consumers demand.
 Competition among producers helps to ensure efficiency and innovation.
-However, market economies can lead to inequality and may not always provide public goods efficiently.
+Even so, market economies can lead to inequality and may not always provide public goods efficiently.

 -